openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

         "tags": ["ubuntu", "quantal"]
     }

-Successful HTTP response will be 201 Created with a Location header containing the newly-created URI for the image.
-Response body will represent the created `image` entity.
+Successful HTTP response is 201 Created with a Location header containing the newly-created URI for the image.
+The response body shows the created `image` entity.
 For example:

     {
         "id": "e7db3b45-8db7-47ad-8109-3fb55c2c24fd",